 Habitat: Highbush Cranberry prefers the consistently moist soils of low places as long as the soil is loamy with drainage, and it needs plenty of sun to flower and fruit sufficiently.
 Pruning is best done immediately after flowering.
-The majority of these shrubs in the Woodland Garden of Eloise Butler are found near the Mallard Pool, are quite old and produce quantities of berries.
+The majority of these shrubs in the Woodland Garden of Eloise Butler are found near the wetland pool, are quite old and produce quantities of berries.

 Names: In the never ending quest for specificity, botanists have recently moved the Viburnum genus into the Adoxaceae plant family, which is a small group of 5 genera of shrubs that have opposite leaves, mostly 5-petaled flowers that produce a small drupe.
 Minnesota authorities have made this change, USDA has not yet.
 Botanists have also recently reclassified the species of this plant from the old Viburnum trilobum to a variety with the name Viburnum opulus var. americanum.
 Interestingly, in Eloise Butler's time the plant was known as V. opulus var. americanum.
 The genus name, Viburnum, covers a large number of shrubs and the name is an old Latin name for one particular member of the genus.
 The species opulus, is taken directly from the Greek where it referred to a type of maple and was applied here due to the maple-like leaf shape.
 The author name for the plant classification, ‘Aiton’ is for William Aiton (1731-1793), Scottish botanist, who succeeded Phillip Miller as superintendent of the Chelsea Physic Garden and then became director of Kew Gardens, where he published Hortus Kewensis, the Garden’s catalogue of plants.